Single Dish Summer School – June 23-29, 2024 (In-Person Only)

 Odds and Ends

 Green Bank is located in the Appalachian Mountains at an elevation of 2,700 feet (~823 meters).
-Weather in mid-May can still be quite cool at night and even during the day.
-Closed-toe shoes are required for tours of the GBT.
+Weather in September is typically warm during the day and cool/cold at night.